Manuel Neuer

-Manuel Peter Neuer (/de/; born 27 March 1986) is a German professional footballer who plays as a goalkeeper for and captains club Bayern Munich.
-Considered one of the best goalkeepers in the world, and one of the greatest and most influential goalkeepers of all time, Neuer has been described as a "sweeper-keeper" because of his playing style and speed when rushing off his line to anticipate opponents, going out of the penalty area.
+Manuel Peter Neuer (Note: /de/) (born 27 March 1986) is a German professional footballer who plays as a goalkeeper for and captains club Bayern Munich.
+Widely regarded as one of the greatest goalkeepers of all time, Neuer has been described as a "sweeper-keeper" because of his playing style and speed when rushing off his line to anticipate opponents, often going out of the penalty area.
 He was named the best goalkeeper of the decade from 2011 to 2020 by IFFHS.

 Neuer started his career at Schalke 04 where he won the DFB-Pokal and DFL-Ligapokal, and was appointed club captain in 2010.
-In 2011, he signed for Bayern Munich and has since won 30 trophies, including twelve Bundesliga titles and two UEFA Champions League titles in 2013 and 2020, both as part of trebles, being the only goalkeeper in history to achieve the European treble twice, additionally winning the second as club captain.
+In 2011, he signed for Bayern Munich and has since won 32 trophies, including a record thirteen Bundesliga titles, multiple domestic titles and two UEFA Champions League titles in 2013 and 2020, both as part of trebles, being the only goalkeeper in history to achieve the European treble twice, additionally winning the second as club captain.
 In 2014, Neuer finished third in the voting for the FIFA Ballon d'Or award behind Cristiano Ronaldo and Lionel Messi.
 He was awarded the Best European Goalkeeper a record five times, and the IFFHS World's Best Goalkeeper a joint-record five times, alongside Gianluigi Buffon and Iker Casillas.
 He was also named the Best FIFA Goalkeeper in 2020.

-Neuer has set numerous records in the Bundesliga.
+Neuer has set numerous records, especially in the Bundesliga, the major league in German football.
 He has the most clean sheets recorded in the competition, with 224.
 He also holds the most clean sheets in a single season, with 21 in the 2015–16 campaign.
 Furthermore, he was the fastest player to reach 100 Bundesliga clean sheets, doing so after only 183 appearances.
 Neuer is the only goalkeeper in Bundesliga history with more than 100 appearances to have conceded fewer goals than matches played.

+In international football he holds the record for the most appearances by a goalkeeper at the FIFA World Cup.
 A former Germany youth international, Neuer made his debut for the senior team in 2009, and was first-choice goalkeeper for the 2010 FIFA World Cup.
 Four years later, Neuer won the 2014 tournament with Germany as well as the Golden Glove award for being the best goalkeeper in the tournament, and was named in its All-Star Team and Dream Team.
-Serving as captain from 2017 to 2023, he also represented his country at the World Cups in 2018 and 2022, as well as at the UEFA European Championships in 2012, 2016, 2020 and 2024, after which he retired from international football.
+Serving as captain from 2017 to 2023, he also represented his country at the World Cups in 2018, 2022, and 2026 as well as at the UEFA European Championships in 2012, 2016, 2020, and 2024.
 Neuer is the fifth-most capped German international of all time, and holds the team's record for most appearances at European Championships and at international tournaments.